 About BananaIP’s IP Consulting & Strategy Department

-Please note that these case updates have been put together from different sources, primary and secondary, and BananaIP’s reporters may not have verified all the decisions published in the bulletin.
-You may write to email@example.com for corrections and take down.
+Please note that the news bulletin has been put together from different sources, primary and secondary, and BananaIP’s reporters may not have verified all the news published in the bulletin.
+You may write to [email protected] for corrections and take down.